firedrakeproject/Irksome/demos/nystrom/demo_wave.py.rst

    (u_t, v) + (\nabla u, \nabla v) = (f, v)

-This demo implements an example used by Solin with a particular choice of :math:`f` given below

 As usual, we need to import firedrake::

   from firedrake import *